API Business Logic Vulnerabilities

 Too Much Trust in Client-Side Controls

 In this case, developers assume that users will interact with the API, or the web app relying on the API, exclusively through the predefined interface.
-Consequently, they implement only client-side security controls.
+Consequently, they implement only client-side security controls, which are far from sufficient.

 However, attackers can use proxies to intercept API transactions and change, say, a price parameter to buy something at a much lower price than the original.